-In 2023, Bear Valley connected and automate Village, Meadow, and Bear City substations.
-Bear Mountain, Division, and Maple are planned for upgrades in 2024, and Maltby, Fawnskin, and Lake substations are planned for connection and automation in 2025.
-The Snow Summit substation will be upgraded through an Added Facilities agreement with Snow Summit in 2024.
+In 2023, Bear Valley plans to connect and automate Village, Meadow, and Bear Mountain substations.
+Bear City, Division, and Fawnskin are planned for upgrades in 2024, and Maltby, Maple, and Lake substations are planned for connection and automation in 2025.
+The Snow Summit substation will be upgraded through an Added Facilities agreement with Snow Summit in either 2023 or 2024.
 This means that all of BVES's substations will be connected to SCADA and fully automated by 2025.